scikit-hep/awkward/docs-sphinx/user-guide/how-to-restructure-pad.md

 Most applications of arrays expect them to be rectilinear—a rectangular table of numbers in _N_ dimensions.
 Machine learning frameworks refer to these blocks of numbers as "tensors," but they are equivalent to _N_-dimensional NumPy arrays.
 Awkward Array handles more general data than these, but if your intention is to pass the data to a framework that wants a tensor, you have to reduce your data to a tensor.

 This tutorial presents several ways of doing that.
 Like [flattening for plots](how-to-restructure-flatten), the method you choose will depend on what your data mean and what you want to get out of the machine learning process.
-For instance, if you remove all list structures with [ak.flatten](https://awkward-array.readthedocs.io/en/latest/_auto/ak.flatten.html), you can't expect the machine learning algorithm to learn about lists (whatever they mean in your application), and if you truncate them at a particular length, it won't learn about the values that have been removed.
+For instance, if you remove all list structures with {func}`ak.flatten`, you can't expect the machine learning algorithm to learn about lists (whatever they mean in your application), and if you truncate them at a particular length, it won't learn about the values that have been removed.

 (In principle, graph neural networks should be able to learn about variable-length data without any losses, but I'm not familiar enough with how to set up these processes to explain it.
 If you're an expert, we'd like to hear tips and tricks in [GitHub Discussions](https://github.com/scikit-hep/awkward-1.0/discussions)!)